The Bell Jar

 Esther wakes in darkness.
 She feels breeze and the cut her eye would sustain.
 There are several little scenes here, all dealing with Esther's initial discovery and recovery.
 Esther wakes and cannot see.
 A snarky nurse tells her she will meet a nice blind man one day.
 She endures a series of visitors, mother, brother and then some asylum doctors.
 She also breaks a mirror and is transferred to another hospital.
 Esther now meets and speaks to some of the other patients.
 She is 'inspected' by doctors and tells them she still feels 'lousy.'
 She tells the doctors that she can't sleep, can't read, can't eat, etc. But the doctors tell her that she has indeed been sleeping and Esther herself realizes that she had "been eating ravenously ever since I came to" (BJ 14).

 Esther's mother comes for another visit, and is mocked by another patient.
 When Esther informs her mother that she is being mocked, Mrs. Greenwood pleads with her daughter to co-operate and try.
-She also kicks a Negro at dinner for serving two types of beans in the same meal (green string beans & baked beans).
-The final scene in Chapter 14 is of Esther breaking a thermometer and collecting for herself a tiny ball of mercury.
-In an elegant passage she talks about the cracking of the ball of mercury..."If I dropped it, it would break into a million little replicas of itself, and if I pushed them near each other, they would fuse, without a crack, into one whole again" (BJ 14).
-I have no doubt this is a metaphor for her breakdown.
-Only her breakdown seems more complicated than just being dropped and being able to be put back together again by being pushed.
+In an elegant passage Esther talks about collecting a tiny ball of mercury from a broken thermometer: "If I dropped it, it would break into a million little replicas of itself, and if I pushed them near each other, they would fuse, without a crack, into one whole again" (BJ 14).
+This is surely a metaphor for her breakdown.

 Chapter 15: I thought if Doctor Nolan smoked, she might stay longer.